nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Kept adapter objects alive for the QML context and relayed relevant model and message signals into the PySide6 object graph.
 - Added the original secondary `PySide` namespace, mirrored constants, and PySide6 dependencies needed by the mixed-binding POC.
 - The POC also moved the metrics consent dialog to PySide6; the later application-wide migration simplified that dialog to use the primary PySide6 imports directly.
-- The application-wide migration made the cross-binding adapters redundant, but they remain functional pending a separate Settings cleanup.
+- The application-wide migration made the cross-binding adapters redundant.
+Runtime Settings routing now uses the `settings_window` already instantiated by `Main.qml`; the adapter module remains pending deletion in a separate cleanup.

 ### Direct Transfer flow